 There are two ways to specify how annual leave will be accrued in FlexiTime using the Accrue Leave Based On fields on the Leave tab when editing an employee.

 - By specifying an employee has a Normal Hours per Week, FlexiTime will evenly accrue annual leave so that the employee received 4 x their normal hours as leave after a year (or more if they receive more than 4 weeks' leave).
 So an employee with Normal Hours per Week of 40 will accrue 3.08 hours annual leave per week, regardless of how many hours they are actually paid for.

 - By selecting Hours Worked, the annual leave accrues at a rate of 4/52 of the hours worked.
-It is recommended to use this approach when an employee's hours vary and there are no standard hours specified in their contract.

 As well as determining the annual leave accrued, the Normal Hours per Week is also used in the calculations of average and ordinary rates.
 Where normal hours are specified, these are what the employee's earnings will be divided by to determine the rate.